kingkingruan/EasyPreferences/README.md

 Easy to use SharedPreferences

-Use Annotaions and Compile-time Processing to generate the code , so you can save value just with methods.
+Use Annotations and Compile-time Processing to generate the code , so you can save value just with methods.

 ## Sample